zebrunner/javascript-agent-cypress/README.md

 ## Collecting additional artifacts

 By default agent pushes to Zebrunner server screenshot for every test failure.
-You may find it in the details for the failed tests at the report page.
 Also agent automatically sends video of entire spec execution to Zebrunner for every failed test.
-You may find it attached to appropriate test results page.
+You may find them attached in the appropriate test results page.

 ## Syncing test executions with external TCM systems